SpaceManiac/SpacemanDMM/src/dreamchecker/README.md

 Use `set SpacemanDMM_private_proc = 1` and `set SpacemanDMM_protected_proc = 1` to set procs as private and protected respectively.

 * Private procs can only be called by things of exactly the same type
-* Protected procs can only be call by things of the same type of subtypes
+* Protected procs can only be call by things of the same type or subtypes

 Additionally, Private procs cannot be overridden.